 Private-sector standards of accounting and financial reporting issued prior to December 1, 1989, generally are followed in both the government-wide and proprietary fund financial statements to the extent that those standards do not conflict with or contradict guidance of the Governmental Accounting Standards Board.
-Governmental salso have the option of following subsequent private-sector guidance for their business-type activities and enterprise funds, subject to this same limitation.
-The City has elected not to follow subsequent private-sector guidance.
+Governments also have the option of following subsequent private-sector guidance for their business-type activities and enterprise funds, subject to this same limitation.
+The City has elected not follow subsequent private-sector guidance.

 In general, the effect of interfund activity has been eliminated from the government-wide financial statements.
-Exceptions to this rule are charges to other City Departments from the Water Department and Hetch Hetch.
+Exceptions to this rule are charges to other City Departments from the Water Department and Hetch Hetchy.
 These charges have not been eliminated because elimination would distort the direct costs and program revenues reported in the statement of activities.

 Proprietary funds distinguish operating revenues and expenses from non-operating items.
-Operating revenues and expenses generally result from providing services in connection with the fund's principal on ongoing operations.
-The principal operating revenues of the City's centerprise and internal service funds are charges for customer services including; water, sewer and power charges, public transportation fees, airline fees and charges, parking fees, hospital patient service fees, commercial and industrial rents, printing services, vehicle maintenance fees, and telecommunication and information system support charges.
-Operating expenses for enterprise funds and information system support charges.
-Operating expenses for enterprise funds and information and expenses on depreciation on capital assets.
+Operating revenues and expenses generally result from providing services in connection with the fund's principal ongoing operations.
+The principal operating revenues of the City's enterprise and internal service funds are charges for customer services including; water, sewer and power charges, public transportation fees, are charges for customer services including; water, sewer and power charges, public transportation fees, ariting services, vehicle maintenance fees, and telecommunication and information system support charges.
+Operating expenses for enterprise funds and internal service funds include the cost of services, administrative expenses, and depreciation on capital assets.
 All revenues and expenses not meeting this definition are reported as non-operating revenues and expenses.